BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 Otherwise, the function updates balances of the receiver and the sender (with checking for overflow error) and log the event `Transfer`.

-- **Test cases**
+**Test cases**

 - should fail
 	- if called externally / publically
 	- should fail if the parentSnapShotBlock is greater or equal the current block number
 	- should fail if the receiver address is 0x0
 	- should fail if the receiver's address is equal to the address of this contract
 	- should fail if the requested amount is greater than the sender's balance
-		- should fail if the controller of this contract is the distribution contract (distribution period is still going)
+	- should fail if the controller of this contract is the distribution contract (means the distribution period is still going)
 - should pass
 	- if the amount is zero
 	- if the distribution period is over and the amount to transfer is less than the balance of sender

 <!-- ----------------------------- -->
 <br>